Dreamed 1670 or 1671 by Mrs. Cl., of S.

 Just a little black humor for those readers who think (or think I think) all dream-advice is good advice.
 I don't.
 Yes, on average, dreams are more reliable than presidents or CIA reports, but that's a low standard.
 Use common sense, people!

-My Latin is awful, but I think "Somnium ex Eubernea porta" would be "Dreams taken from Ireland"; if true, the county and town are probably Sligo (which would please Yeats).
+My Latin is awful, but I think "Somnium ex Eubernea porta" would be "Dream taken from Ireland"; if true, the county and town are probably Sligo (which would please Yeats).

 The tale's irony is even greater now.
 Yew leaves, bark (even the berries in excess) were well known to be poisonous, yet today yew extract has proved effective against some recalcitrant cancers--at the right dosage.
 This 17th-century dream prescribed a real cancer drug--but infusion from raw bark is unpredictable.
 Just bad luck it came out too strong.